lxsmnsyc/the-fighting-game/docs/cards/slow.md

 - Increase Slow stacks.
 - Chance for enemy Slow application to fail.

-### With Ability
+### With AbilityCard

-- Apply Slow every time Ability is used.
+- Apply Slow every time AbilityCard is used.

 ### With Attack